Luisiki/Rust_OS/README.md

-This is a project inspired and started by https://github.com/phil-opp/blog_os/tree/post-09 an own Rust OS.
+This is a project inspired and started by Philipp Oppermann on [https://github.com/phil-opp/blog_os].

+The project is about making an own Rust based operating system with the base from the above link